equivalent/scrapbook2/archive/blogs/2017-11-28-lesson-learned-after-trying-elixir-as-a-ruby-developer.md

 DoMyTask.perform_later(document_id: document.id)  # schedule BG worker to process it later
 ```

-The reason why we are passing `document_id` instead of `document` object  is because to scheduled jobs we want to
+The reason why we are passing `document_id` instead of `document` object is because we need to temporary store the data
+in temporary storage.
+So to schedule a job we want to
 give the most primitive data that we need to recover the information.
 In
 this case just the integer `id` of the `Document` so we can retrieve it
 from the database: